cityjson/specs/specifications/cityjson-specs.md

 ## Building, BuildingPart, and BuildingInstallation

-- A City Object of type "Building" may have a member "Parts", whose value is an array of the IDs of the City Objects of type "BuildingPart" it contains.
+- A City Object of type `Building` may have a member `Parts`, whose value is an array of the IDs of the City Objects of type `BuildingPart` it contains.
-- A City Object of type "Building" or "BuildingPart" may have a member "Installations", whose value is an array of the IDs of the City Objects of type "BuildingInstallation" it contains.
+- A City Object of type `Building` or `BuildingPart` may have a member `Installations`, whose value is an array of the IDs of the City Objects of type `BuildingInstallation` it contains.
-- The geometry of both "Building" and "BuildingPart" can only be represented with these Geometry Objects: (1) Solid, (2) CompositeSolid, (3) MultiSurface.
+- The geometry of both `Building` and `BuildingPart` can only be represented with these Geometry Objects: (1) `Solid`, (2) `CompositeSolid`, (3) `MultiSurface`.
-- The geometry of a "BuildingInstallation" object can be represented with any of the Geometry Objects.
+- The geometry of a `BuildingInstallation` object can be represented with any of the Geometry Objects.
-- A City Object of type "Building" or "BuildingPart" may have a member "address", whose value is a JSON object describing the address.
-One location (a MultiPoint) can be given, to for instance locate the front door inside the building.
+- A City Object of type `Building` or `BuildingPart` may have a member `address`, whose value is a JSON object describing the address.
+One location (a `MultiPoint`) can be given, to for instance locate the front door inside the building.

 ```json
 "CityObjects": {